 - Finally, use the appHash, in combination with other block information hashes, to compute the blockHash

 BandChain's oracle system resides in an

 oracle store.
-Each of of these stores can then be represented as an iAVL tree, where the bottom of these store trees contains the byte representation of the data in that module.
+Each of these stores can then be represented as an iAVL tree (opens new window), where the bottom or leaves of these store trees contains the byte representation of the data in that module.
 In our case of the

-oracle store root, two data pieces that we will be looking at are the
+oracle store root, the only piece of data that we will be looking at is the

-These two packets are what the lite client returns to the requester upon successful validation.
-By also returning contextual information on the request and response, in addition to the actual result itself, we aim to give as much information as possible for the user to use in their application or for any further validation they might want to perform.
+result packet is what the lite client essentially returns to the requester upon successful validation.
+By also returning contextual information on the request and response, in addition to the actual result value itself, we aim to give as much information as possible for the user to use in their application or for any further validation they might want to perform.

 # Constructing the oracle store leaf node

-responsePacket, we can combine their hashes to get an intermediary hash value, which we called the
+result, we can create an intermediary hash value called the

 After we have the leaf node, we then need to use that node to gradually climb up the tree to reach the store's root node.
 To help us do so, we use an additional piece of information in the proof; the

 Shown in the figure above, the left node of the